hashicorp/vault/website/source/docs/auth/aws-ec2.html.md

 </dl>

-### /auth/aws-ec2/login
+### /auth/aws/login
 #### POST
 <dl class="api">
   <dt>Description</dt>
   <dd>
     Fetch a token.
-This endpoint verifies the pkcs7 signature of the instance identity document.
-Verifies that the instance is actually in a running state.
+This endpoint verifies the pkcs7 signature of the instance identity document or the signature of the signed GetCallerIdentity request.
+    With the ec2 auth method, or when inferring an EC2 instance, verifies that the instance is actually in a running state.
     Cross checks the constraints defined on the role with which the login is being performed.
-As an alternative to pkcs7 signature, the identity document along with its RSA digest can be supplied to this endpoint.
+With the ec2 auth method, as an alternative to pkcs7 signature, the identity document along
+    with its RSA digest can be supplied to this endpoint.
   </dd>